 In large part to market forces that decimated the state’s industrial and agricultural industries over the past several decades, Indiana offers a lengthy list of abandoned properties waiting to be discovered by urban explorers and other curiosity-seekers.
 Here, I will be diving into the top 15 abandoned places in Indiana.

-Killer Urbex Note: It is important to note that many of these locations are in an extremely delicate state.
-Specifics on the locations are not given purposefully to ensure the abandoned places in Indiana stay as vandalism and destruction-free as possible.
-Take only photos, leave only footprints.
+Note: Many of these locations are in an extremely delicate state.
+Specifics on locations, such as coordinates or maps, are not given.
+This is done so purposefully as a barrier to entry to those who may mean harm to these spots.
+I want to ensure that these abandoned places in Indiana are known about, but stay as vandalism and destruction free as possible.
+Remember: Take only photos, leave only footprints.

 If you have a specific location from the list below that you would like to immediately get more information about, click the links in the list to snap straight to that abandoned places in Indiana location.